helderbadim/AirQuality/README.md

 # 🌫️ AirQuality

-**AirQuality** is a PHP application that visualizes Air Quality Index (AQI) data — specifically **PM2.5** and **PM10** — using interactive line charts powered by [Chart.js](https://www.chartjs.org/).
+**AirQuality** is a PHP web application that visualizes Air Quality Index (AQI) data — specifically **PM2.5** and **PM10** — through interactive line charts powered by [Chart.js](https://www.chartjs.org/).

+> 🛠️ This project was developed as part of the [Modern PHP: The Complete Guide – From Beginner to Advanced](https://www.udemy.com/course/modern-php-the-complete-guide/) course on **Udemy**.

+---

 ## 🧩 Features

-- 📊 Line charts for PM2.5 and PM10 pollutants
+- 📊 Dynamic line charts for PM2.5 and PM10 pollutants
-- 🏙️ City-based AQI data (from JSON + BZIP2 files)
+- 🏙️ City-based AQI data parsed from JSON and BZIP2 sources
-- 📅 Monthly average calculations
+- 📅 Monthly average air quality statistics
-- 🧱 Clean PHP structure with reusable components
+- 🧱 Clean and modular PHP project structure
-- ⚡ Interactive frontend using Chart.js
+- ⚡ Interactive frontend powered by Chart.js

 ---

 ## 📁 Project Structure